Next Neighborhood North: Caledonia (New Town)

 |Inn Above Tide|

 Sausalito Downtown Bus Stops

 |Anchor at Humboldt (Ferry) — Served by different lines than most Bridgeway stops|

 |Bridgeway at Bay (HUB — Northbound)|

 Old Photos of Downtown Sausalito

 Here’s what the area looked like in 1905, when what is now called Vina del Mar Park had just been laid out but not yet developed.
 The trains at the left, which connected to Mill Valley and San Rafael, sit where the parking lot next to the ferry pier is located today.
 (Click to enlarge image)

-The photo below (taken a block farther south 20 years later) shows downtown Sausalito in the 1920’s, looking south from Vina del Mar Park.
-The “Tailor” sign at left is over what is now an art gallery at the corner of Bridgeway (then called Water St.) and El Portal.
+The photo below (taken looking north from the intersection of Bridgeway and Princess St. 20 years later) shows downtown Sausalito in the 1920’s.
+In the distance on the right side of the street you can see the elephant statues and palm trees of Vina del Mar Park.
+The “Tailor” sign at left is over what is now an art gallery at the corner of Bridgeway (then called Water St.) and Princess.